-• The Florida Bright Futures Scholarship Program (Section 1009.531, Florida Statutes) provides for tuition and fee reimbursement for undergraduate studies at a public or private university, community college, or Career and Technical school.
+- The Florida Bright Futures Scholarship Program (Section 1009.531, Florida Statutes) provides for tuition and fee reimbursement for undergraduate studies at a public or private university, community college, or Career and Technical school.
 The three scholarship awards within the Bright Futures Scholarship Program are the Florida Academic Scholars Award, Florida Merit Scholars Award, and Florida Gold Seal Career and Technical Scholars Award.
 Each has specific criteria that must be met.
-Schools may refer parents and students to the Florida Department of Education website for the most current criteria.
+Schools may refer parents and students to the Florida Department of Education website for the most current criteria. - Osceola County Student Progression Plan (SPP), Page 102 of 117

-V. REPORTING STUDENT PROGRESS
+1 V. REPORTING STUDENT PROGRESS